 - Were the fees reasonably incurred?

-For example, what if the court has already issued an order for spousal support where the same person asked to contribute to attorney’s fees is already paying a sizeable amount of spousal support every month.
-Perhaps the argument can be made that party seeking the fees can use a portion of their spousal support to order to pay some of their attorney’s fees.
-So, 1) Were they reasonably incurred?
+For example, what if the court has already issued an order for spousal support where the same person asked to contribute to the attorney’s fees is already paying a sizeable amount of spousal support every month.
+Perhaps the argument can be made that party seeking the fees can use a portion of their spousal support to pay some of their attorney’s fees.
+1) Were they reasonably incurred?
 2) Does the party asking for fees have any resources from which they can pay attorney’s fees?
 3) Has the party who is asking for the fees engaged in any sanctionable conduct?

 Regarding Family Law 271 Sanctions